goinfinite/ez/README.md

 2. Get the CONTROL binary, download it to the `/var/infinite/` directory and give it execution permission:

 ```
-chmod +x /var/infinite/control
+chmod +x /var/infinite/ez
 ```

 3. Run the installer:

 ```
-/var/infinite/control sys-install
+/var/infinite/ez sys-install
 ```

-4. The system will reboot and once you see control binary running via systemd, you should be able to access the dashboard on the VM IP address on port 3141.
+4. The system will reboot and once you see Ez binary running via systemd, you should be able to access the dashboard on the VM IP address on port 3141.

 There will be no log messages on the console for now, the installation process will be refactored soon so that the entire process happens on the Web UI.